lee-treehouse/sv-weather-amplify/README.md

 # About Simple Weather

-This project has been developed by Lee Taylor as a coding exercise for Service Victoria.
+This project has been developed by Lee Treehouse as a coding exercise for Service Victoria.

 You can run it locally, deploy it, or view it here: https://master.dgrl4cfzezsv0.amplifyapp.com/